william-vw/n3-editor-js/README.md

 Using the [latest Notation3 grammar](https://github.com/w3c/N3/blob/master/grammar/README.md),
 I generated a JS lexer, parser and listener using the ANTLR tool support.
-See [here](https://github.com/w3c/N3/blob/master/grammar/README.md#creating-the-js-parser) for more information.
+See [here](https://github.com/w3c/N3/blob/master/grammar/README.md#creating-the-js-parser) for more information on how to generate the JS parser.

 I then used the JS parsing code to flag errors for a [CodeMirror lint-enabled editor](https://codemirror.net/demo/lint.html).
 For syntax highlighting, I re-used the [Turtle mode](https://codemirror.net/mode/turtle/index.html),